 Whether you have been loyal to the same trainer for as long as you can remember, or are just embarking on a journey with a new instructor, it can be easy to get complacent in our role as a pupil.
-Here, BD UKCC level three coach Alison Short gives some pointers on how to get the most out of your trainer in your quest to get the best results this season.
+Here, BD UKCC level three coach Alison Short gives some pointers on how to get the most out of your trainer.

 1. Agree goals